 Each state has a government program with trained counselors.
-The program is not connected with us or with any insurance company or health plan.
+The program isn't connected with us or with any insurance company or health plan.
 The counselors at this program can help you understand which process you should use to handle a problem you're having.
 They can also answer questions, give you more information, and offer guidance on what to do.

 The services of SHIP counselors are free.
-You will find phone numbers and website URLs in Exhibit A in the back of this document.
+You'll find phone numbers in Exhibit A at the end of this document.